Skip to Content

 Plugins are initialised in array order.
 Their adapter methods and handlers are merged from left to right, so later plugins can override keys provided by earlier plugins.

-Generated apps therefore put:
+Generated starter apps therefore put:

 • development first